kamrik/IntroText/labs/DRAFT_lab.md

 attempt number 42
 https://github.com/username/repo_name
 ```

 > - Changes to the GitHub Classroom repo at `github.com/comp1238w25/lab4-username` will trigger the autograder
-> - Change to the site repo at `github.com/username/repo_name` triggers a rebuild of the website, but NOT the autograder.
+> - Changes to your website repo at `github.com/username/repo_name` trigger a rebuild of the website, but NOT the autograder.

 ### The autograder will be looking for the following 4 points - 25% each